 The bill creates the health care services reserve corps task force (task force) in the department of public health and environment.
-The purpose of the task force is to evaluate and make recommendations on the creation of a health care services reserve corps program (program), in which medical professionals could cross-train to be able to serve the state in an emergency or disaster and receive student loan relief for their service.
+The purpose of the task force is to evaluate and make recommendations on the creation of a health care services reserve corps program (program), in which medical professionals could cross-train to be able to serve the state in an emergency or disaster and receive

 The task force is required to consider and make findings and recommendations on issues including:

 - The types of medical professionals who could participate in a health care services reserve corps program, including how to ensure an appropriate cross section of providers;